Guides

 Most spyware apps require the person to access the phone they seek to track.
 It is virtually impossible to load software and execute an application without possessing the phone and having passwords that enable downloading and running applications.
 Most of these secret tracking applications disappear once they are loaded onto a phone, and operate “in the background” so they are undetectable by the phone’s owner.
 The person who installed the software may then open their version of the application and monitor a map that shows the location of the cell phone they seek to track.

-How to Track a Phone Number
+How to Track Phone Number

 Cell phone numbers entered into search engines like Google may also provide some location information, particularly if the person has had the number for several years.
 If the number has been published, that information will show up, and it could come with the individual’s name and home address if they’re part of an organization that publishes such information.